AcumenNations/Best_Seller_Story_Teller/master_story.md

 rhythm.
 A Resonant messenger flew in, her wings beating rapidly.
 "Guardian!
 The Discordant have opened a fissure near Crete.
 The seal is failing."
 Seraphel turned to Lysandra.
 "You must go.
 Take the Accord to the surface.
-Dr. Vassilis, Professor—your expertise is needed."
+Dr. Vassilis, Professor your expertise is needed."
 "We're ready," Dr. Vassilis said.
 Lysandra secured the Memory Harp, feeling the weight of the Accord encoded within its strings.
 "Let's move."
 The next hours blurred into a whirlwind of action.
 They emerged near Crete, where a fishing village shook with tremors.
 The fissure